IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 <div class="caption">
     An example of two hypothetical models trained on CIFAR10 that have equivalent prediction agreement, accuracy and loss on the input space while concurrently having nonequivalent functions.
 </div>
-When considering the functions of the two modles if we were to use them in deployment - despite the accuracy and the loss being equivalent, it would be reasonable to use model two for these types of inputs as it has a function that better captures the distinction between animals and vehicles which is an important distinction.
+When considering the functions of the two modles if we were to use them in deployment - despite the accuracy and the loss being equivalent, it would be reasonable to use model two for these types of inputs as it has a function that better captures the distinction between animals and vehicles.
+This is an important property of  model two as it could suggest that model would be more robust.
 While this is a contrived exmaple it is not infeasible that such functions could arise in practice which is why model evaluation should be expanded from loss and accuracy to include quantative functional perspectives.

 <!-- To ensure that there are no namespace conflicts, you must save your asset to your unique directory